 Encourage sustainability in the supply chain and procurement of purchased goods and services.

-Last year, the portion of re-manufactured printer cartridges purchased increased to about 59 percent from just 1 percent in 2009.
+In 2017, the portion of re-manufactured printer cartridges purchased increased to about 53 percent from just 1 percent in 2009.

 The AASHE Sustainability Tracking, Assessment & Rating System (STARS) allows metric-driven progress assessment across operations and academics for North American higher education and has recognized Princeton at the Silver leadership level.